trans-travel/trans-travel/us/fl.md

 at birth and/or chromosomes.
 Florida does not permit trans people to have driver's licenses that reflect an accurate gender marker.

-Florida will defines sex largely consistent with sex assigned at birth for a large number of interactions trans travelers may have.
+Florida law defines sex largely consistent with sex assigned at birth for a large number of interactions trans travelers may have.
 Birth certificates, IDs, genital configurations, etc, will not take priority over sex assigned at birth.